 Sharda is known by different names in different regions.
-It is known as Kali or Kali Ganga in Uttarakhand, Mahakali in Nepal, and Sharda in northern plains of Uttar Pradesh.
+It is known as Kali or Kali Ganga in Uttarakhand, Mahakali in Nepal, and Sharda in the northern plains of Uttar Pradesh.

 The Sharda joins the Ghaghara river near Bahraich, Uttar Pradesh which later joins the Ganga.